jhu-dvrk/dvrk-readthedocs/docs/pages/references/acronyms.rst

   Logic board designed by JHU, mated with QLAs or dRAC.
 Provides 2 FireWire adapters to daisy chain and connect to PC.
 Versions 2+ also includes an Ethernet adapter.
 Version 3+ uses a newer FPGA, 2 FireWire and 2 Ethernet adapters, a dual-core ARM processor boots from a micro-SD card.

 **QLA-FPGA**
   Board set including a QLA and FPGA board.
-Used in the Classic arm controllers, up to CA9 (todo: see [controller versions](https://github.com/jhu-dvrk/sawIntuitiveResearchKit/wiki/Board-Versions)).
+Used in the Classic arm controllers, up to CA9 (see :ref:`controller versions <controller-versions>`).

 **DQLA**
   Dual QLA setup with a single FPGA board (version 3+).
 Used in the Classic arm controllers after CA9.